4RO: News

 Prior to 1998, 4RO had its own local newsroom in Rockhampton staffed with its own journalist.
-The journalist compiled full local news bulletins that went to air hourly from 6:30am until 1pm, before a pre-recorded bulletin aired at 5pm.
-In 1998, the newsroom at 4RO was closed when RG Capital transferred 4RO's journalist to the newly established newsroom at Gold FM on the Gold Coast, where the journalist continued to read local bulletins for 4RO but also began presenting national news bulletins for all of RG Capital's networks stations.
+The journalist compiled full local news bulletins that went to air half-hourly from 6:30am to 8:30am, and then hourly from 9am until 1pm before a pre-recorded bulletin aired at 5pm.
+In 1998, the newsroom at 4RO was closed when RG Capital transferred 4RO's sole journalist to the newly established newsroom at Gold FM on the Gold Coast, where the journalist continued to read local bulletins for 4RO but also began presenting national news bulletins for all of RG Capital's network stations.